 Do we still need research on this topic?

-Carly Moulang: "When Alessandro and I started talking about this, we’re like, what's going on here?
+Carly Moulang: "When Alessandro and I started talking about this, we're like, what's going on here?
 Why are we not seeing a better representation of women at these more senior levels of accounting firms?
 [In Australia], 43% of the top 100 accounting firms have no female partners.
-And so that really got us interested in this topic, particularly because we know that organizations are investing more money in having more formal supports in place to support women in the workplace.
-Despite having this growth, formal support, and things like flexible working arrangements, carers leave, maternity leave, why are we not seeing the outcomes for women?
+And so that got us interested in this topic, particularly because we know that organizations are investing more money in having more formal supports in place to support women in the workplace.
+Despite having this growth, proper support, and things like flexible working arrangements, carers leave, maternity leave, why are we not seeing the outcomes for women?
 So really, it was like curiosity that drove this project and drove our interest in this area."

 Listen to this episode to learn about their recommendations to employers to better support women and minorities.
 You can use their findings and recommendations to identify red flags in your current employment or during the recruitment and selection process.
 This may help you identify good and bad employers for women so you can make better decisions for your career moving forward.

 I hope that you enjoy this episode as much as I did.

 - 07:23 - Researching gender issues in the workplace